Joostudio/joostudio.github.io/README.md

 Turns out I accidentally built something people find refreshing…
 using just HTML, CSS, and a little bit of pure chaos.

+---
+👀 Over 100 people have clicked through from GitHub to view this site.
+I didn't expect this level of curiosity — but thank you for visiting!
+Built without frameworks, fueled by Google searches, and now... apparently, watched by many.

 🎯 **The Miracle of Ignorance™**